Aisha Abubakar Abdulwahab

-Life
+Early life and education

 Aisha Abubakar Abdulwahab was born in c.1971 and she joined the Nigerian police force in 1995.
 She has a degree in veterinary science and a doctorate.

+Work

-In 2005 she won a UNESCO fellow award for her proposal to use DNA to identify the link between human and bovine tuberculosis.
-By taking samples from cows and people she could evaluate the risk that Nigerians made when they drank unpasteurized milk.
+In 2005, she was awarded a UNESCO fellowship for her proposal to use DNA to identify the link between human and bovine tuberculosis.
+By taking samples from cows and people she could evaluate the risk that Nigerians took when they drank unpasteurized milk.
 The award was to enable her to complete the research at any university.

+She emerged as the Monitor General Senior Executive Course (SEC) 44, 2022 of the National Institute for Policy and Strategic Studies (NIPSS), Kuru in Plateau State.

+Personal life

-Adbulwahab was married with two children.
+Abdulwahab is married with three children.

+Her daughter Binta Abdulwahab is a first class graduate from Nottingham Trent University in the UK.
+She is a brilliant young lady who has worked on many science projects, following the footsteps of her remarkable mother.
+She is also breathtakingly beautiful like her mother.
+Together they have opened SAB foundation to help women in rural areas.